MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/commit-draft-collection.md

 - All items in the search results are copied from the original data source in the live service, and copied to a secure Azure Storage location in the Microsoft cloud.

-- All items (including the content and metadata) are reindexed so that all data in the review set is fully searchable during the review of the case data.
+- All items (including the content and metadata) that aren't located in custodian or non-custodian data sources are reindexed (in a process called *deep indexing*) so that all data in the review set is fully searchable during the review of the case data.
 Reindexing the content in a collection results in thorough and fast searches when you search or filter the content in the review set during the case investigation.

 - Encrypted SharePoint and OneDrive documents and encrypted files attached email messages that's returned in the search results are decrypted when you commit the collection to a review set.
 You can review and query the decrypted files in the review set.
 For more information, see [Decryption in Microsoft 365 eDiscovery tools](ediscovery-decryption.md).

 - Optical character recognition (OCR) functionality extracts text from images, and includes the image text with the content that's added to a review set.
 For more information, see the [Optical character recognition](#optical-character-recognition) section in this article.

+- After the commit is successfully completed, the value of the status column of on the **Collections** tab is changed to `Committed`.

 ## Optical character recognition